View Large Image

-The mill need not be built actually alongside the stream as the water can be diverted via a channel or conduit from quite a distance provided there is sufficient gradient to enable the flow.
+The mill need not be built actually alongside the stream as the water can be diverted via a leet or channel from quite a distance provided there is sufficient gradient to enable the flow.

 The mill featured here also has a small millpool directly behind the mill which stores sufficient water to run the mill if the supplying stream is a little slow in times of drought.